 - American Indian College Fund

 - American Institute of Certified Public Accountants

 - Association of American Indian Affairs, Inc.

-- Astronaut Scholarship Foundation – ASF 2021-2022 Nomination Consideration Form
+- Astronaut Scholarship Foundation – ASF 2022-2023 Nomination Consideration and Student Information Form

 - Elks National Foundation

 - George M. Pullman Educational Foundation

 - Hispanic Scholarship Fund

 - Illinois Society of Professional Engineers